- Developed-market equities were mixed for the period, while their emerging-market counterparts sank on deep losses from China and Brazil.

 The impact of COVID-19 on global supply chains has been a more significant impediment.
 Vendor deliveries have seldom been as slow in the 74-year history of the Institute for Supply Management’s (ISM) survey as they are now, even with the situation having eased slightly since May.
 Inventories remain exceedingly low relative to demand.

 Input costs have been rising rapidly, but companies have been able to compensate by passing along their increased costs to customers.
-After-tax corporate margins on an economy-wide basis hit a new all-time high in the second quarter, rising to 14.9% of sales (source: BEA, ECRI, Philosophical Economics).
+After-tax corporate margins on an economy-wide basis hit a new all-time high in the second quarter, rising to 14.9% of sales.11

 Growth in unit labour costs typically plummets when the economy emerges from recession.
-Now, however, unit labour costs are running near a 2.7% rate—the fastest pace since the peak of the 2002-to-2007 expansion (source: Bureau of Labour Statistics).
+Now, however, unit labour costs are running near a 2.7% rate—the fastest pace since the peak of the 2002-to-2007 expansion.

 While commodity inflation and parts shortages may indeed prove transitory, it isn’t clear whether the labour shortage and resultant pressure on compensation growth will be as quick to revert to lower levels.
 The tax and regulatory initiatives of the Biden administration will likely add to the cost pressures facing businesses in the years immediately ahead.

-Since U.S. demand is expected to remain robust as economic growth normalizes, it would not be surprising to see companies continue passing along their increased costs.
+Since US demand is expected to remain robust as economic growth normalises, it would not be surprising to see companies continue passing along their increased costs.
 Inflation over the long haul could thus be closer to 3% than the 2% or so currently expected by the Fed and most investors.

 If that turns out to be the case, the Fed may be forced to raise interest rates higher and faster over the next three years than anticipated.